 Greater Progress Needed

-Despite its potential benefits, according to some advocates, the proposed change is still too restrictive.
-In its final rule, CMS should consider expanding medically necessary dental care to dental services that may not be directly linked to a covered medical procedure but can nevertheless significantly improve the health of people with certain conditions.
+Despite its benefits, according to some advocates, the change is still too restrictive.
+In future rules, CMS should consider expanding medically necessary dental care to include dental services that may not be directly linked to a covered medical procedure but can nevertheless significantly improve the health of people with certain conditions.
 For example, there is evidence that treatment of gum disease for people with diabetes could lead to both improved patient health and lower health care costs.
-Another approach is to further broaden medically necessary dental services to include not only dental procedures that are part of a covered medical treatment, but also those that are clinically needed to even begin such a treatment, or dental services that take place after the treatment has ended.
+Another approach is to further broaden medically necessary dental services to include not only dental services that take place before or during a covered medical treatment, but also those that are needed after the procedure (to avoid complications, reduce hospital readmission risks, or improve clinical outcomes, for example).

 Beyond medically necessary dental care, policymakers should explore other options to strengthen dental coverage under Medicare.
 One such option is to launch a limited demonstration to test and evaluate incentives to add routine dental services in Accountable Care Organizations, which serve over 10 million people with traditional Medicare (28%).
 Other policy initiatives could aim to enhance dental coverage for Medicare Advantage enrollees as those benefits are often limited in scope of services, coverage amount, and provider network.

 Looking ahead, it will be critical for Medicare coverage to fully reflect the reality that dental health is an essential part of overall health.
 To do so, all Medicare beneficiaries should have access to comprehensive, meaningful, and affordable dental coverage.

 1 Estimates for the number of people who did not see a dentist and for out-of-pocket spending on dental care are based on AARP Public Policy Institute’s analysis of the 2019 Medicare Current Beneficiary Survey (MCBS).